cthoyt/cthoyt.github.io/_posts/2026/2026-09-24-chebi-nuclide-relationships.md

 ## Additional Relationships

-While I exhausted the current ChEMROF predicates, there still remain a few that I found while reading up on Wikipedia.
+While I exhausted the current ChEMROF predicates, there still remain a few that I found while reading up on Wikipedia:

 [Isodiaphers](https://en.wikipedia.org/wiki/Nuclide#Types_of_nuclides) are atoms
 with equal neutron excess (i.e., neutron number minus atomic number).
 They can